MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Common/Image.md

 # Image in Common

-Entity to store image files for SOA
+Entity to store image files for Store Operations Assist

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Retail/Common/Image.cdm.json" target="_blank">GitHub</a>.